yusuftalhaklc/golang-restapi-tutorial/README.md

 }
 ```
 #### for all bad request and returns http.StatusBadRequest
 For any other incorrect requests, the API responds with an HTTP 400 Bad Request status.
-The example above represents the response for a bad request.
+The example below represents the response for a bad request.
 ```json
 {
     "status": 400